-Similar to a rolling tool box trolley or cart, a tool box with a workbench provides the user an additional work surface.
-The surface can be used to hold cans of paint, brushes, or other tools and accessories.
-It is usually made of a durable material, such as wood, that will withstand scratches and gouges.
+Similar to a rolling tool box trolley or cart, a tool cabinet with a workbench provides the user with an additional work surface that can hold cans of paint, brushes, or other tools and accessories.
+The tops on these storage cabinets are usually made of a durable material, such as wood, that will withstand scratches and gouges.

 Size and Shape

 A square or oblong box shape is the most common design for rolling tool boxes.
-You can find a few round ones, but these are typically tool boxes with built-in stools.
-A tool box with straight sides offers the most efficient use of storage space because it can be pushed against a garage wall.
-Rolling tool boxes are usually between 2 and 8 feet wide and can be just as narrow or tall.
-Most tool boxes are relatively shallow in depth so as not to take up too much room along the garage wall.
+There are a few round ones, but these are typically tool boxes with built-in stools.
+A unit with straight sides offers the most efficient use of tool storage and organization because it can be pushed against a garage wall.
+Rolling tool boxes are usually between 2 and 8 feet wide, and they can be just as narrow or tall.
+Most models are relatively shallow in depth so as not to take up too much room along the garage wall.

-Consider the number and type of tools you need to store when choosing a rolling tool box.
-If you have hefty power tools to stow, such as cordless drills, routers, and jigsaws, you’ll want a tool box that has either large bins or shelves sturdy enough to hold them.
-If you’re going to be working on cars, a tool box with small upper drawers for sockets and a couple of deeper drawers at the bottom for larger tools might be the best option.
+Consider the number and type of tools that require storage when choosing a rolling tool box.
+To stow hefty power tools—such as cordless drills, routers, and jigsaws—a tool box that has either large bins or shelves sturdy enough to hold them is best.
+For those who will be working on cars, the best garage tool organization and storage might be a box with small upper drawers for sockets and a couple of deeper drawers at the bottom for larger tools.

-Tools are expensive, and keeping them safe from thieves (or children) may require locking the tool box.
-Some models feature individual locking doors, while others come with a bar-type lock that extends through all the doors.
+Tools are expensive, and keeping them safe from thieves (not to mention away from curious children) may require locking the tool box.
+Some models feature individual locking doors, while others come with a bar-type lock that extends across all the doors.
 When security is an issue, it’s also a good idea to use a cable to secure the box to a permanent object, such as a lag bolt inserted into the concrete floor of a garage or workshop.
-But remember locking tool boxes are not safes; they are designed to reduce the risk of theft, not be impenetrable.
+But remember, locking tool boxes are not safes; they are designed to reduce the risk of theft, not be impenetrable.

 Metal mechanic tool boxes often come with small casters that enable the user to push the tool box over paved concrete.
-If you need to move the box over different terrains, such as across the yard to a patio, look for larger wheels that will roll over turf or gravel without bogging down.
-Some job site rolling tool boxes have two large wheels, along with a handle, enabling the user to tip the whole unit, as you would a hand truck, and pull it across uneven ground.
+To move the box over different terrains, such as across the yard to a patio, look for larger wheels that will roll over turf or gravel without bogging down.
+Some jobsite rolling tool boxes have two large wheels along with a handle, enabling the user to tip the whole unit, like a hand truck, and pull it across uneven ground.

 Most rolling tool boxes are pretty straightforward, but a few have useful bells and whistles.

-Electrical outlets: Look for these on workbench- or trolley-type rolling tool boxes.
+- Electrical outlets: Look for these on workbench- or trolley-type rolling tool boxes.
 They allow the user to plug in electrical tools right at the cabinet.
-You’ll need to plug a heavy-duty, 12- or 14-gauge extension cord into the back of the cabinet and run it to an electrical outlet.
+They require plugging a heavy-duty 12- or 14-gauge extension cord into the back of the cabinet and running it to an electrical outlet.

 Keeping the tools you need within reach makes any project go quicker.
-Rather than having to maneuver repeatedly between a tool chest and a project you’re working on, a rolling tool box allows you to bring the tools right to where you’re working.
+Rather than having to maneuver repeatedly between a tool chest and a project, a rolling tool box lets you bring the tools right to where you’re working.